BCM-HGSC/submissions-infrastructure/README.md

           - bio (any bioinformatics tools we pull from bioconda)
           - main (all python stuff we pull from conda-forge)
           - unix (any unix tools we pull from conda-forge)
-    - green
+    - green (duplicate of blue)
+    - production (symlink to blue or green)
-    - staging
+    - staging (symlink to blue or green)
     - testing
-    - production (symlink to blue or green)
   - etc -> infrastructure/current/etc
 - some other team or application